-- Integrity and accuracy of the database used in the Group's information systems to manage, calculate and raise awareness of these liabilities. - Calculation of the estimate of valuation of liabilities. - Disclosure in the notes to the consolidated financial statements.
+- Methodology and criteria established for the calculation according to actuarial methods that are accepted by accounting standards, IFRS. - Evaluation of the actuarial models, premises and assumptions of general acceptance, established by the Group. - Integrity and accuracy of the database used in the Group's information systems to manage, calculate and raise awareness of these liabilities. - Calculation of the estimate of valuation of - Disclosure in the notes to the consolidated financial statements.